Craffft/css-style-selector-bundle/README.md

-Contao 4 Css Style Selector Bundle
+CSS Style Selector Bundle
 =======================

-This Contao extension is a CSS style selector for content elements in Contao.
+This extension allows backend users to use predefined styles in articles, news, content elements, and many more.
+It's easy to use because it uses clear names for every style.
+The selected styles are then set to their corresponding CSS class, which can be styled as usual.
+It's really helpful if you want to set up a simple system for the end-user.

 ### CSS styles can be defined here